Make Your Own Rose Hip and Orange Body Polish: A Simple Recipe

 *check with supplier to determine appropriate amount of preservative, it may not always be 1%.

-You will need For 8 oz of Body Polish:
+What You'll need for 8 oz of Body Polish:

 Bain Marie or double boiler